Primarily Math | Impact

 Building a Community of K-3 Teachers

 In our core partner districts, in collaboration with colleagues at Northwestern University, we have used a Teacher Network Survey in 2010, 2011 and 2013 to learn more about who teachers seek advice from regarding teaching mathematics, as well as those who sought their advice.
-Often, the presence of a Primarily Math teacher leads to changes in terms of how often teachers talk about math with others and whether teachers view PM teachers as a resource for advice about mathematics teaching and learning.
+Often, the presence of a Primarily Math teacher leads to changes in how often teachers talk about math with others and whether teachers view PM teachers as a resource for advice about mathematics teaching and learning.
 The graphics below demonstrate the changes in one school.

 Student Achievement Increases

-Since NeSA-M is only administered to grades 3-8 and 11, we needed an alternative assessment for K-2 students.
+Since NeSA-M has only been administered to grades 3-8 and 11, we needed an alternative assessment for K-2 students.
 The TEMA-3 (Test of Early Mathematics Ability, 3rd Edition) is an individually-administered test for children up to age 9 that measures their number and operations procedural and conceptual understanding.
 We administered this to approximately 1500 students per year in Lincoln, Omaha, and Papillion-La Vista during NebraskaMATH.
-We expect that student achievement gains will show up beginning in the years after a teacher has completed Primarily Math.
+We expected student achievement gains would show up beginning in the years after a teacher has completed Primarily Math.
 Our data show that teacher increases in mathematical knowledge for teaching continue to show gains after teachers complete Primarily Math.
 In the first two years of the project, while the first two cohorts were completing the project, students in classes of Primarily Math teachers and non-Primarily Math teachers scored at statistically equivalent levels.
 In the project’s third and fourth years, students in classes of Primarily Math teachers had statistically significantly larger gains from fall to spring on the TEMA-3, compared to students in the comparison classrooms.